ogradyc01/GoldenCheetah/ChartTypes_Rides.md

 ## 'Extra' Tab

 The 'Extra' Tab is a set of 'Read Only' fields, which are automatically generated based on you configuration.
-You do not find the 'Extra' Tab in the list of 'Tabs' in 'Preferences->Data Fields', but you find field like 'Calendar Text' or 'Data' in the list (without an explicite 'Tab' assigned
+You do not find the 'Extra' Tab in the list of 'Tabs' in 'Preferences->Data Fields', but you find field like 'Calendar Text' or 'Data' in the list (without an explicite 'Tab' assigned).

 ![Ride Details - Extra] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/Ride_Details-Extra.jpg)

+Some important fields are explained here
+* 'Calendar Text' - generated text which also appears in the 'Diary' view - 'Calendar' chart
+* 'Change History' - log of changes done to the ride file
+* 'Data' - info which data series are available for the ride
+*  ... other fields are self-explanatory

 ## Summary and Details